 “Why did they want those?”
 Chess asked, genuinely wondering.

 “Uh…” Ileana turned to him, looking suddenly flustered.
 And then she shrugged.
-“I don’t know: the dragon knew they were valuable to someone, so I guess they were valuable to him, too.”
+“I don’t know: the dragon knew they were valuable to

 “There are serious flaws in this story,” Sariel muttered, throwing another twig into the fire.